-Unfortunately, the 2020 fair has been cancelled due to the COVID-19 virus.
+Unfortunately, the 2020 fair was cancelled due to the COVID-19 virus.
 In 2021, the Fair and Rodeo will be held August 25-29.
 There are several positive changes in store for the Fair and Rodeo and we are excited to bring them to you!
-Fair admission is free again; there will be a charge to attend the Rodeo, Xtreme Bulls, and Demolition Derby.
+Fair admission is free again; there will be a charge to attend the Rodeo, Xtreme Bulls, and MotoCross Spectacular.
 There will also be a free concert on Saturday.

 MISSION STATEMENT: To create an annual event for the community that will be financially self-sufficient and preserve